2ino/Mapsto3Dmodels/README.md

-# 3D models from geological maps
+# 3D models for geological maps

-Welcome.
-In this repository you will find a group of geologic maps that we have converted into 3D geological models using the geo-modelling tool GemPy (https://www.gempy.org).
+Bienvenido.
+In this repository you'll find a group of geologic maps that we have converted into 3D geological models using the geo-modelling tool GemPy (https://www.gempy.org).

 # Clone the repository